googlefonts/roboto-flex-spacing-axis-demo/README.md

 Roboto Flex SPAC
 ================

-Adding a spacing axis to [Roboto Flex] using the [VariableSpacing] data format and tools.
+Adding a spacing axis to [Roboto Flex] using the [VariableSpacing] tools and data format.

 Contents of this repository